flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

     On this page, we can input our zero fuel weight (ZFW) and zero fuel weight center of gravity (ZFWCG).

+    !!! warning "Important Info"
+        Fuel and payload have to be set in the simulator before ZFW/CG for the end result to be correct.
+(Unless you want to use the default fuel and weight).

+        To learn how see [Load Fuel and Payload](#load-fuel-and-payload) in the simBrief integration below.

     The A32NX can auto populate this for you.

     * Press LSK3R to load in the calculated ZFW/ZFWCG into the scratch pad at the bottom of the MCDU.